 As a student at SLU, you have a responsibility to be aware of the rules that apply at the university regarding cheating and plagiarism.
-This page explains the differences between cheating and plagiarism, and how the university addresses these issues.
+This page explains the differences between cheating and plagiarism, how you avoid plagiarism and how the university addresses these issues.

 Cheating is when you use prohibited aids or other methods with the attempt to deceive during examinations or other forms of assessments.
 Examples of cheating are: